rafid29mehda/User-Review-Analyzer/Others/HAN.md

-Yes, the current code can serve as a strong starting point for implementing **Hierarchical Attention Networks (HAN)** with **DistilBERT** and **Doc2Vec** embeddings.
+Final merged doc2vec and distilBERT code can serve as a strong starting point for implementing **Hierarchical Attention Networks (HAN)** with **DistilBERT** and **Doc2Vec** embeddings.
 However, some modifications are needed to achieve the hierarchical architecture and the attention mechanisms required by HAN.

 Here’s a high-level outline of how you can modify the current code to implement HAN: